 But there is more!
 Malachi specifically states that Elijah will prepare the way of the Lord before the coming of the Great and Terrible day of the Lord.
 John PARTIALLY fulfilled this Prophecy!
 The Great and Terrible day of the Lord did not start 2000 years ago.
 We are still waiting for this “day”.
 The 2nd part of Malachi’s prophecy is yet to be fulfilled, and will be fulfilled prior to Jesus’ 2nd coming as King of Kings and Lord of Lords!

 What is “the Great and Terrible day of the Lord”?
 This is the day that God pours out His Wrath on a defiant, unrepentant earth.
-This “day” concludes with Jesus stepping His feet upon the Mt. of Olives and RECLAIMING this earth for ELOHIM out of the hands of the enemy, who is currently the “Landlord” of this earth!
+This “day” includes 7 years of “Tribulation” leading to Jesus stepping His feet upon the Mt. of Olives to RECLAIM this earth for ELOHIM out of the hands of the enemy, who is currently the “Landlord”!
+This “day” culminates in Christ’s Millennial reign on earth.

 Elijah’s Prophesied future Ministry